MadGoatHaz/blupow/TROUBLESHOOTING.md

 ### ✅ Step 1: Run the Diagnostic Tool

 We have a built-in diagnostic tool to help you.
-Run it from your Home Assistant's terminal or a terminal with access to the codebase:
+Run it from your Home Assistant's terminal or a terminal with access to the codebase.

+**Note**: This script must be run in an environment where the Home Assistant packages are installed.
+If you are using Home Assistant OS or a supervised installation, use the "Terminal & SSH" add-on.

 ```bash
 python3 blupow_testing_suite.py